zic115/Find-a-Gene-Project/README.md

 This is the final project for Bioinformatics Lab course @UCSD.

-To see the final report, you can go to `Find a Gene Project.pdf`
+To see the final report, you can go to `Find-a-Gene Project.pdf`

 Thank you :)